why do people buy

 However, there are certain ways to not market yourself for a socially responsible cause.

 For example, the Pepsi commercial with Kendal Jenner flopped because it seemed disingenuous.
-You have to be careful how you market charities, non-profits, and crowdfunding.

 9. Higher Education